milanm/azure-cheat-sheet/README.md

 If you have any suggestions or missing products, create a pull request on this README.md file or [contact me](https://milan.milanovic.org).

 ----------------------------

 # All Products

 ## [**Compute**](https://azure.microsoft.com/en-gb/products/category/compute/)

-### Access cloud compute capacity and scale on demand – and only pay for the resources you use.
+### Access cloud compute capacity and scale on demand – and only pay for the resources you use

 * [**App Service**](https://azure.microsoft.com/en-gb/services/app-service/): Quickly create powerful cloud apps for web and mobile.
 * [**Azure Quantum**](https://azure.microsoft.com/en-gb/services/quantum/): Jump in and explore a diverse selection of today's quantum hardware, software, and solutions.